andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 ![external references related to MongoDB](images/external-references-mongodb.png)

+Teacher teached us that the question of scalability related to MongoDB is interfered by the data modeling that you defined.

 # Redis

 Is a databas system that stores the information **in memmory**, used to **cache** as example.
 Speed is a characteristics of Redis.